propertyshelf/bobtemplates.propertyshelf/README.rst

 ------------------------

 diazo_theme
-    A installable diazo core theme.
+    A installable diazo core or customer theme.
-    Those themes are used as a base for most customer themes which extend a core theme.
+    Core themes are mainly used as a base for most customer themes.
+    Customer themes can extend a core theme.

 Options